 Your content strategy doesn’t end once a piece has been published.
 In fact, this is where it all starts.
 Today the lifespan of content shared on social media is only a few hours.
 Email marketing might gain you a few days, but you still only have an extremely small window of time to work with.
 Use that time wisely and accelerate your content with everything you’ve got – without spamming, of course.
 You can’t accelerate your content without a decent audience so as always, put your users first if you want to see success.

-How to make the 7 A’s framework effective in your content marketing strategy
+How to make the 7 As framework effective in your Shopify content marketing strategy

 You can start by calling us.
-Our content team is on top of all existing, evolving and emerging marketing trends.
+Our content team is on top of all existing, evolving and emerging marketing trends in the world of Shopify.
 We know that content is the lifeblood of everything a brand does and we’re dedicated to doing it right to maximise success for you and your audience.